SpannerBot/spanner-v3/docs/guides/commands/channel-info.md

 !!! tip "This feature is available everywhere!"

-    This command is available in both a guild install, and user install!
+    This command is available in both a guild context, and user context!
 See [Installation](../0000-getting-started.md#1-installation) for more information!

 Channel Info gives you a bunch of information about the current or given channel.